Irvin Studin: Education, academic, and policy career

 Having attended York University as a President's Scholar, he graduated in 1999 with a Bachelor of Business Administration degree from the Schulich School of Business.
 In the same year, Studin was given the Murray G. Ross Award, the university’s highest distinction for a graduating undergraduate.
 Studin also studied at University of Oxford under a Rhodes Scholarship in 1999, where he completed a Master of Arts degree in Philosophy, Politics, and Economics two years later.
 He continued his studies at the London School of Economics in 2001 and 2002, focusing on international relations.
 In 2007, Studin returned to York University to pursue a Doctor of Philosophy degree in constitutional law at Osgoode Hall Law School, which he completed in 2011.
 For his work, he was awarded the Governor General's Gold Medal.

 Studin was the first recruit of the Government of Canada's Recruitment of Policy Leaders Program in 2001–02 and was a member of the team that wrote Canada's first national security policy in 2004.
 He was the principal author of Australia's 2006 national counter-terrorism policy.
 Following a career in the Privy Council Office in Ottawa and the Department of the Prime Minister and Cabinet in Canberra, Studin began a career as an educator, editor, and writer.
 He founded Global Brief magazine in 2009, and co-founded The Institute for 21st Century Questions in 2014.

 Previously a professor and program director at the School of Public Policy and Governance, University of Toronto from 2009 until 2014, Studin was a visiting professor at a number of public policy schools in North America, Europe and Asia, including the Lee Kwan Yew School of Public Policy in Singapore, Ukraine's Higher School of Public Administration and Russia's Academy of National Economy and Public Administration.
 Studin has also served as an associated member of the faculty of Chaire Raoul-Dandurand en études stratégiques et diplomatiques at Université du Québec à Montréal.
 He was an appointed member of the first advisory board for the Canadian Foreign Service Institute, Canada's diplomatic academy.

-Studin has written for publications including the Financial Times, Le Monde, the Globe & Mail, Toronto Star, Toronto Sun, National Post, Ottawa Citizen, La Presse, Le Devoir, Policy Options, the Montreal Gazette, the Indian Express, Vedomosti, the South China Morning Post, The Australian, the Daily FT (Sri Lanka) and The Straits Times (Singapore).
+Studin has written for publications including the Financial Times, The Daily Telegraph, Le Monde, the Globe & Mail, Toronto Star, Toronto Sun, National Post, Ottawa Citizen, La Presse, Le Devoir, Policy Options, the Montreal Gazette, the Indian Express, Vedomosti, the South China Morning Post, The Australian, the Daily FT (Sri Lanka) and The Straits Times (Singapore).

 In February 2020, he announced his intentions of running in the 2020 Conservative Party of Canada leadership election.

 In June 2022, Studin participated as a speaker in a retrospective seminar titled A Citizens' Hearing in Toronto, Ontario, evaluating the public health and government response to the COVID-19 pandemic in Canada.
 He spoke on the impacts on education.
 For his work on the worldwide crisis of education and youth during and after the COVID-19 pandemic, he was nominated for the 2025 Nobel Peace Prize.